Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-We build a combined model named KUCLS+CC for predicting post-release bugs using all studied features of the KUCLS and all studied traditional code metrics of the CC (process and product metrics).
-Following the outlined steps in Step 1 of RQ1, we build the KUCLS+CC models for all studied releases.
-We compare the performance of the KUCLS+CC model with the performance of the KUCLS and CC models.
-We rank the studied prediction models (KUCLS, CC\_PROD, CC and KUCLS+CC) using SK-ESD~\citep{ghotra_feature_importance_ICSME, mittas_ranking_feature_TSE, kla_model_validation}.
-We also analyze the feature importance of the KUCLS+CC using the same SHAP analysis method explained in Section~\ref{sec:section_rq2}.
+\textbf{Approach.} We build a combined model named KUM+TM for predicting post-release defects using all studied features of KUM and TM.
+Following Step 1 of RQ1 (Figure~\ref{fig:kucls_model_building}), we build KUM+TM models for all studied releases.
+We rank the studied prediction models (KUM, TM, PROD, PROC, OWN and KUM+TM) using SK-ESD~\citep{ghotra_feature_importance_ICSME, mittas_ranking_feature_TSE, kla_model_validation}.
+We further compare the performance of KUM+TM model with the performance of KUM and TM models for each of the studied releases.
+We also analyze feature importances of KUM+TM model using the same SHAP analysis method explained in Section~\ref{sec:section_rq2}.